n2vram/pynumparser/README.md

    omitted.
 This happens very rarely, but for example a FloatSequence result from **"0-13/1.3"** does not include the value **13** as expected, the results are:
    *(0.0, 1.3, 2.6, 3.9000000000000004, 5.2, 6.5, 7.8, 9.1, 10.4, 11.700000000000001)*.
-2. Errors during **argparse.ArgumentParser** parsing are akwardly worded.
+2. Errors during **argparse.ArgumentParser** parsing are awkwardly worded.
 Improvement suggestions are welcome.